ShopRunner/tablecloth/README.md

 A tool for keeping your interactions with BigTable nice and tidy.

 # UNDER DEVELOPMENT (coming 2019)
 This library was originally built for internal use at [@Precognitive](https://github.com/Precognitive).
-We are working on finishing up some abstractions and pulling out some @precognitive specific code.
+We are working on finishing up some abstractions and pulling out some [@Precognitive](https://github.com/Precognitive) specific code.
 Once we do so we will release our initial version

 The below API is a high-level look at the API we intend to bake into TableCloth in 2019.
 Some values could change, as this is just meant to give you base level information.